pndaproject/red-pnda/README.md

 Please refer to our [Jupyter Guide](jupyter_guide.md) for steps on how to use Jupyter

+## Grafana Server

+Default login credentials for Grafana is `pnda/pndapnda`

 ## Local Documentation

 A copy of this documentation is also available in the Red PNDA OVA at `/home/pnda/red-pnda-master`.